 Most often, sciatica is a symptom of another condition such as herniated disc or stenosis from bone spur.
 Piriformis syndrome is another possible cause, or compression of the sciatic nerve caused by a hypertonic or abnormal piriformis muscle.
 Part or all of the sciatic nerve runs through the piriformis in approximately 15% of the population (Travell & Simons, 1993).
 However, most cases sciatica are not due to piriformis syndrome.
 Sometimes, the cause of sciatica is unidentified.
 Radicular pain originating in the lower back radiating to the buttocks and thigh is the hallmark symptom of sciatica.
 Paresthesia and peripheral neuropathy are common.
 The affected person may experience muscle weakness and have difficulty walking.
 The area may also be tender to the touch.
 Piriformis syndrome starts with pain, tingling, or numbness in the buttocks and may extend down the length of the sciatic nerve.

-Initial treatment is usually conservative & may include the use of ice, massage, ultrasound, & medications (analgesics, anti-inflammatories, skeletal muscle relaxants).
-Physical therapy & chiropractic procedures, along with back & abdominal exercises, are often helpful.
-A medical procedure called an epidural injection is another option & involves injecting a corticosteroid medication into the affected area.
+Initial treatment is usually conservative and may include the use of ice, massage, ultrasound, and medications (analgesics, corticosteroids, anti-inflammatories, skeletal muscle relaxants).
+Physical therapy and chiropractic procedures, along with back and abdominal exercises, are often helpful.
+A medical procedure called an epidural injection is another option and involves injecting medication into the affected area.
 Surgical approaches are indicated if conservative measures fail or if motor or sensory deficits are significant.